Boston Pre-Marital Agreement Lawyer

 A premarital agreement may be recorded which will notify creditors of the existence of the contract.
 This is important in cases where spouses which to remain free from liability from the debts of his or her spouse.

 Our Boston prenuptial agreement lawyers serve all of Middlesex, Suffolk, and Bristol County, including the Boston, New Bedford, Fall River and Taunton courthouses.
 We also serve all courts in Plymouth County including the Family and Probate Courthouses in Plymouth and Brockton.
-We have two office locations in New Bedford and Boston for ease of meeting.
+We have three office locations in Hingham, New Bedford and Boston for ease of meeting.